 3. If there are other CCUs with zones in the building and in between you can pair them on the same channel. ***WARNING # OF ZONES IN THE EQUATION ABOVE BECOMES THE # OF ZONES ON THE SAME CHANNEL SO LIMITS THE TOTAL # OF ZONES YOU MAY BE ABLE TO HAVE PER CCU ONLY USE WHEN DISTANCES ARE GREAT BUT NODE COUNT IS SMALL***

 What is a channel?
 A channel is a primary frequency.

 E.g. 8021, Channel = 8, Unique Identifier = 021

-Example: You have a large retail space and all CCUs need to be mounted in the managers office.
+Example: You have a large retail space and all CCUs need to be mounted in the manager's office.
 There are 9 RTUs each getting OAO and a Smart Node zone.
 The Smart Nodes all are mounted at the unit but only 3 of the units are within 100', all others are beyond 150' but are within 100' of each other.
 The first CCU will have a Pairing Start Address of 1000.
 The second would by default have a pairing start address of 2000.
-But you will change the other CCUs to having pairing start addresses of 1100, 1200, 1300 etc. to keep ALL nodes in the building on the same channel so they can share messages.
+But you will change the other CCUs to have pairing start addresses of 1100, 1200, 1300, etc. to keep ALL nodes in the building on the same channel so they can share messages.

 4. You can add long-range antennas.
 This is the least and last resort option.
 You would use this option if you were in a large concrete structure or in a place where you cannot add a repeater in between because no power exists.
 You could also use this option if all equipment is mounted in the RTU, and you are jumping long distances over a roof where nothing exists in between.

 If you use this option, it is important to know that both sides of the expanse need the higher power antenna for full effect, if you only put it on one side, you will not fix this issue.
 An antenna on only one end will boost the signal but will not have a full effect.